-United Nations Children's Fund

-TERMS OF REFERENCE FOR INDIVIDUAL CONSULTANTS AND CONTRACTORS
+TERMS OF REFFERENCE

-Title Duty Station: International Consultancy Service to Conduct Situation Analysis (SitAn) of Children and Adolescents in Georgia Georgia
+Conducting a Situation Analysis of Children and Adolescents

-Purpose of Activity/Assignment:
+Summary

-Through a participatory process, and using appropriate methodology, a human rights-based approach, and an equity focus, develop a Situation Analysis of Children and Adolescents in Georgia
+Title International Consultancy Service to Conduct Situation Analysis (SitAn) of Children and Adolescents in Uzbekistan Purpose Through a participatory process, and using appropriate methodology, a human rights-based approach and an equity focus, develop a Situation Analysis of Children and Adolescents in Uzbekistan Expected fee To be negotiated, commensurate with the level of complexity of the task and the level of experience of selected consultants Expected Duration 5 months/50 consultancy days Expected Start Date February 2024 Reporting to Child Rights Monitoring Specialist

-Scope of Work:

-1. Background
+1. BACKGROUND

 The Situation Analysis (the SitAn) of children's rights and wellbeing is a flagship product designed to inform policy dialogue, partnerships and interventions to improve the lives of children.
 It is an assessment and analysis of the country situation, with respect to children's rights and critical issues affecting their realisation.
-The SitAn is a crucial part of the child rights monitoring (CRM) framework and represents a key UNICEF programmatic output that helps focus on knowledge gaps related to inequities and child deprivations.
+The SitAn is a crucial part of the child rights monitoring (CRM) framework and represents a key UNICEF's programmatic output that helps focus on knowledge gaps related to inequities and child deprivations.
 By promoting the broad engagement of all stakeholders, the SitAn is expected to inform policy dialogue in the country and child-focused policy advocacy to make an important contribution to accelerating the achievement of child-related goals with equity.